ohdamnitsnikki/new-parent/README.md

 * Each one have a photo matching the tip.

 <img
-src="assets/images/tips-and-tricks-footer-phone.PNG"
+src="assets/images/tips-and-tricks.PNG"
-alt="Tips and Tricks with Footer phone view " title="Tips and Tricks phone view" style="display: block; margin: 0 auto; max-width: 200px">
+alt="Tips and Tricks information cards" title="Tips and Tricks information cards" style="display: block; margin: 0 auto; max-width: 350px">

 ### Subscribe

 * The subscribe page has a form to get updates on users email when new tips are added.
 To receive an email the user must enter their first name, email address and enter if they are a parent, pregnant or both.

 <img
-src="assets/images/subscribeform-desktop.PNG"
+src="assets/images/subscribe-form.PNG"
-alt="Subsribe desktop"
+alt="Subsribe form"
-title="Subsribe desktop"
+title="Subsribe form"
-style="display: block; margin: 0 auto; max-width: 600px">
+style="display: block; margin: 0 auto; max-width: 350px">

 ## Features Left to Implement